Top 5 ICS Security Best Practices

 Industrial control systems (ICS) are the heart of our world’s critical infrastructure, powering everything we enjoy in our connected society.
 As organizations continue to update their operational technology (OT) with the latest advancements, they should also be aware of the threats that these cyber-physical systems are exposed to.
 And it’s not just the risk of an external attack that should have organizations concerned.
 They also need to be vigilant about the growing insider threat.

-When you consider what could happen if something as important as the supply of electricity, drinking water, food or medicine was disrupted, even just regionally, you can see why it’s never been more important to implement strict cybersecurity practices.
+When you consider what could happen if something as important as the supply of energy, drinking water, food or medicine was disrupted, even just regionally, you can see why it’s never been more important to implement strict cybersecurity practices.
 Here are 5 ICS security best practices you should consider:

 1. Establish a Deep Understanding of Each Device in Your Industrial Control Systems